 Angular vs AngularJS: Final Words

-When AngularJS was first released, it gained popularity among web developers because of its in-built features like two-way binding, ability to develop responsive web applications and highly responsive designs.
+When AngularJS was first released, it gained popularity among web developers because of its in-built features like two-way binding, the ability to develop responsive web applications, and highly responsive designs.
 However, its drawbacks were highlighted once other front-end development frameworks like ReactJS were launched, which had better performance.
 As mentioned earlier, AngularJS was rewritten into Angular 2 to provide a better alternative to the web developers.

 Currently Angular provides the best alternative for building large and complex applications.
 The development team at Google is working towards reducing the build size of Angular applications and enhancing their performance.